NATUWA

 NATUWA Wildlife Sanctuary provides refuge and protection to the wild animals that have been victimized by human actions, such as hunting, removal from their environments, and deforestation.

-These actions within natural environments of wild animals increase the vulnerability of the species and cause immense damage to ecosystems.
-Many times, the result is a large number of animals rescued expelled from their habitats, with physical and psychological ailments overcome with much difficulty.
+These actions within the natural environments of wild animals increase the species’ vulnerability and cause immense damage to ecosystems.
+Many times, the result is many animals expelled from their habitats, with physical and psychological ailments overcome with much difficulty.

-Among the species of wild animals, the Sanctuary offers attention to exist in captivity with dignity are Jaguars (Panthera onca), ocelots (Leopardus pardalis), monkeys, tapirs (Tapirus baiirdi), white-tailed deer (Odocoileus virginianus); also, some homeless exotic animals.
+Among the species of wild animals the Sanctuary offers attention to exist in captivity with dignity are Jaguars (Panthera onca), ocelots (Leopardus pardalis), monkeys, tapirs (Tapirus baiirdi), white-tailed deer (Odocoileus virginianus); also, some homeless exotic animals.
 These animals present physical and behavioral problems.
-For that reason, they need an adequate place in a real sanctuary for their conservation and to educate people.
+Therefore, the wild animals we rescue need a good place in a natural sanctuary to be conserved and to inspire people to care for nature.

-Also, for more than 20 years, as an animal rescue center has made the task of returning to its natural environments, the rescued fauna enters the Sanctuary.
+Likewise, for more than 20 years, as an animal rescue center, it has been tasked with returning to its natural environment, the rescued fauna that enters the Sanctuary.

 Why these animals arrive at NATUWA?

-Unfortunately, wildlife is removed from their natural environments by anthropogenic causes; like hunting, destruction of the habitat and even problems of coexistence between fauna and people (See Sanctuary of Jaguars).
+Unfortunately, wildlife is removed from their natural environments by anthropogenic causes (See Sanctuary of Jaguars).

 The five freedoms of animal welfare

-Therefore, the NATUWA Wildlife Sanctuary, in addition to scarlet macaws (Ara macao) and great green macaws (Ara ambiguus) and other exotic parrots, also gives sanctuary to mammals of great biological importance for the ecosystems that need to be conserved.
-Such as anteaters, tapirs, jaguars, sloths, macaws, white-tailed deer, spider monkeys.
-This fauna of Costa Rica is supervised and cared for by a team of specialists in order to provide them with the following freedoms:
+Therefore, the NATUWA Wildlife Sanctuary, besides scarlet macaws (Ara macao), great green macaws (Ara ambiguus), and other exotic parrots, also gives sanctuary to mammals of great biological importance for the ecosystems that need to be conserved.
+Such as anteaters, tapirs, jaguars, sloths, macaws, white-tailed deer, and spider monkeys.
+This fauna of Costa Rica is supervised and cared for by a team of specialists to provide them with the following freedoms:

 - From thirst, hunger, and malnutrition.